 JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas –

-BAMC is one of 88 ACS NSQIP participating hospitals across the nation that have achieved meritorious recognition for surgical patient care.
-Additionally NSQIP recognized 72 hospitals on its "All Cases" list and 72 hospitals on its "High Risk" list.
-As a further distinction, BAMC was among only 56 hospitals recognized on both meritorious lists.
+BAMC is one of 90 ACS NSQIP participating hospitals across the nation that have achieved meritorious recognition for surgical patient care and is the only one in San Antonio.
+Additionally, BAMC was among 71 hospitals on its “High Risk” Meritorious list, and the only Army military treatment facility.

-"This is a significant accomplishment," said BAMC Commanding General Brig.
-Gen. Wendy Harter.
-"It is a testament to the commitment our entire staff has to provide safe, quality care for our patients each and every day."
+“We are very proud of this outstanding accomplishment,” said Brig.
+Gen. Clinton Murray, BAMC commanding general.
+“It is a testament to the ongoing commitment our entire staff has to provide safe, quality care for our patients.”

 As a participant in ACS NSQIP, BAMC is required to track the outcomes of inpatient and outpatient surgical procedures and collect data that directs patient safety and the quality of surgical care improvements.

-The ACS NSQIP recognition program commends a select group of hospitals for achieving a meritorious composite score in either an "All Cases" category or a category which includes only "High Risk" cases.
-Risk-adjusted data from the July 2019 ACS NSQIP Semiannual Report, which presents data from the 2018 calendar year, were used to determine which hospitals demonstrated meritorious outcomes.
+The ACS NSQIP recognition program commends a select group of hospitals for achieving a meritorious composite score in either an “All Cases” category or a category that includes only “High Risk” cases.
+Risk-adjusted data from the July 2021 ACS NSQIP Semiannual Report, which presents data from the 2020 calendar year, was used to determine which hospitals demonstrated meritorious outcomes.

 Each composite score was determined through a different weighted formula combining eight outcomes.
 The outcome performances related to patient management were in the following clinical areas: mortality, unplanned intubation, prolonged ventilator use, renal failure, cardiac incidents including cardiac arrest and myocardial infarction; respiratory illness such as pneumonia; surgical site infections-superficial and deep incisional and organ-space; or urinary tract infection.